Love Love?

 Love Love? (stylized as LOVE♥LOVE?) is a Japanese anime television series directed by Takeo Takahashi.
 It is a sequel to the series Hit o Nerae!
 (Smash Hit), with character design by Miwa Oshima.
 The plot centers on the relationships between screenwriter Naoto Ohizumi, and the all-female cast of a Super Sentai TV show he works on.

 The series was broadcast on Sun TV and TV Kanagawa from May 3, 2004, to June 28, 2004.
 An additional 4 episodes were released as straight to DVD OVAs.

-Story
+Premise

 Naoto Ohizumi is the screenwriter for the all-female Super Sentai TV show, The Super Transforming Cosmopolitan Prayers ("Cosprayers"), although this is only known by the show's producer.
 Naoto has a crush on one of the show's stars, Natsumi Yagami.
 As the show proceeds so does their relationship, with many twists and turns along the way.
 Many of the other actresses are also in love with Naoto, creating various situations throughout the anime.